dzchoi/Lazy-evaluated-matrix-module/README.md

 <sub>[1] However, mutable matrix can be turned into an rvalue reference using `std::move()`.</sub>

-<sub>[2] Actually, it depends on whether initializer is lvalue or rvalue.
+<sub>[2] Actually, it depends on whether initializer is either lvalue or rvalue.
 If it is lvalue, the matrix variable is created as immutable.
 If it is rvalue, the rvalue just gets moved into the new matrix variable, creating immutable matrix variable if it is immutable, or mutable matrix variable if it is mutable.</sub>

 ### Immutable matrices can depend on mutable matrices.

-When we define an immutable matrix from existing immutable matrices (immutables in short), all expressions (called thunks as they are compiled expressions) from existing immutables are copied to build a thunk for the new immutable matrix.<sup>[3]</sup>
+When we define an immutable matrix using existing immutable matrices (immutables in short), all expressions (called thunks as they are compiled expressions) from existing immutables are copied to build a thunk for the new immutable matrix.<sup>[3]</sup>

 Immutable matrices can also depend on existing mutables, and in this case, references of the mutables (that is, `const matrix<T>&`) are used to build the thunk, instead of copying the whole in-memory arrays associated with the mutables.
-This is actually where the memory-efficiency of this modules comes into play.
+This is actually where the memory-efficiency of this module comes into play.

 However, programmers should take care of these dependencies and should be careful not to break dependencies.